laravel/docs/passport.md

 <a name="overriding-default-models"></a>
 ### Overriding Default Models

-You are free to extend the models used internally by Passport.
+You are free to **extend** the models used internally by Passport:

+    use App\Models\Passport\Client as PassportClient;

+    class Client extends PassportClient
+    {
+        // ...
+    }

 Then, you may instruct Passport to use your custom models via the `Passport` class:

     use App\Models\Passport\AuthCode;
     use App\Models\Passport\Client;